Driving activation for Gemini Code Assist through onboarding redesign

 Executed a mixed method study across both the 3P IDE and Google Cloud environments:

-• Phase I (Deep Dive): I conducted 12+ in-depth external interviews with new developers, leveraging high-fidelity mockups to map their motivations, mental models, and initial expectations of a seamless setup with new developers across varying expertise levels and IDE preferences (VS Code, JetBrains, Visual Studio).
+• Phase I (Deep Dive): I conducted 12+ in-depth external interviews with new developers, leveraging high-fidelity mockups to map their motivations, mental models, and initial expectations of a seamless setup with new developers across varying expertise levels and IDE preferences (VS Code, JetBrains, Visual Studio) for a new product experience.

-• Phase II (Synthesis & Verification): I led the Affinity Mapping effort to distill qualitative pain points into validated design principles.
-This was followed by 20+ live product Remote Interviews to diagnose the root causes of confusion around core Google Cloud concepts.
+• Phase II (Synthesis & Verification): Conducted 20+ live product Remote Unmoderated Interviews to diagnose the root causes of confusion around core Google Cloud concepts.

-• Phase III (Validation & Launch): Tested the new, redesigned flows with beta-test groups of allow-listed 3P customers under NDA to validate assumptions and achieve high confidence before development.
+• Phase III (Validation & Launch): Tested the new, redesigned flows with beta-test groups of allow-listed 3P customers to validate assumptions and achieve high confidence before development.

 Impact & Outcomes

-The UXR-led strategy successfully addressed the activation barrier, driving significant user growth, efficiency, and a foundational model for future developer experiences.
+The UXR-led strategy successfully addressed the activation barrier- of context switches, multiple clicks, privacy concerns and introduction of foundational concepts of the ecosystem before value proposition.
 Team invested in free-tier and paid-tier experience to communicate the value proposition of Gemini Code Assist.

 • Activation & Sentiment: